Outburn-IL/foob-docs/about.md

 To know more, please visit the following website: https://www.fume.health/

+**FHIR Server** is a software application that implements the FHIR specification.
+It provides functionalities to interact with healthcare data using FHIR resources.
+This includes capabilities for creating, reading, updating, and deleting (CRUD) healthcare data resources.
+FHIR servers often support interactions through standard HTTP methods (GET, POST, PUT, DELETE) and utilize FHIR-defined operations.
+The InterSystems FHIR plugin supports the Internal FHIR repository and External FHIR Server.

-The following aspects were taken into account during the solution design:
+> The following aspects were taken into account during the solution design:

-**Functionality:**  The solution supports various data types conversion to FHIR using pre-defined IRIS classes seamlessly integrated with FUME.
-The IRIS developer/integrator will be capable of building and adapting default solutions to the target workflow according to the business requirements.
+*Functionality:*  The solution supports various data types conversion to FHIR using pre-defined IRIS classes seamlessly integrated with FUME.
+The IRIS developer/integrator can build and adapt default solutions to the target workflow according to the business requirements.
+The solution

-**Simplicity:** Minimum Object Script coding needs by developing integration-ready components.
+*Simplicity:* Minimum Object Script coding needs by developing integration-ready components.

-**Flexibility:** The solution can quickly adapt to any S2T workflow on the customer site by using pre-developed IRIS components.
+*Flexibility:* The solution can quickly adapt to any S2T workflow on the customer site using pre-developed IRIS components and readiness for